chtwilfer/Arc-enabledWinServersDemoLab/README.md

     $location,
     $adminUsername
 ```
 Now there is an new folder on C:\temp.
-In this folder there ist a new "LogonScript.ps1".
+In this folder there is a new "LogonScript.ps1".
 With this script you now are able to onboard this VM to Azure Arc.
 Start this script with Powershell and admin rights.